Updated: 2022/Sep/29

 MKSKEY Can be set to "yes" or "no".
 Indicates whether the S/key

-infrastructure (libraries and support programs) is built.
+infrastructure (libraries and support programs) will be

-Default: "yes"
+Default: "yes".

 MKSOFTFLOAT Can be set to "yes" or "no".
 Indicates whether the